 Advanced Practice Clinical Certificates

-The advanced practice clinical certificate programs require applicants to have earned a master's or DNP degree from a nationally accredited school of nursing.
+The advanced practice clinical certificate programs require that students have completed an advanced practice registered nurse (APRN) educational program from a nationally accredited school of nursing.
 Applicants must also have completed the following advanced practice prerequisite courses, either as part of their previous graduate degree or as post-graduate study through an accredited university: advanced health assessment, advanced pathophysiology, advanced pharmacology, and health promotion.

 The leadership certificate programs require applicants to have earned a master's in nursing or DNP degree, or a graduate degree in a health-related discipline.
 As part of the certificate curriculum, students will complete at least one course from the Leadership core in addition to their specific certificate program requirements.

 For KU programs to maintain accreditation status, the Joint Commission on Accreditation of Healthcare Organizations requires that all persons, employees, volunteers and students involved in patient care activities to have background checks.
 This status is very important to healthcare organizations to demonstrate to patients and professionals that they meet the highest of standards for patient care.

 This background check will be done at the applicant's expense after provisional acceptance has been granted.
 The information from this report is held in confidence by the school.
 More information regarding background checks for students